 It is also possible to fly to Churchill with Calm Air from either Thompson or Gillam, so another option is to take the train or drive to either location and then fly to Churchill from there.

 Winnipeg to Churchill by Train

 Feeling adventurous?
 A fantastic way to see Manitoba is to do so by train.
-VIA Rail Canada has a couple of trains per week that travel from Winnipeg to Churchill, and a couple of trains per week for the return trip.
+VIA Rail Canada offers trains from Winnipeg to Churchill every Sunday and Tuesday, while the train departs Churchill every Thursday and Saturday for the journey back to Winnipeg.
 Just as with flying to Churchill, we recommend booking your train tickets well in advance of your journey.
 Be sure to check prices and book your train tickets via the VIA Rail Canada website.